ClusterLabs/PAF/Quick_Start-CentOS-6.md

 pcs cluster sync
 ```

-And reload the corosync configuration on all the nodes if needed (it just fail
+And reload the corosync configuration on all the nodes if needed (it just fails
 if not needed):

 ```
 pcs cluster reload corosync
 ```

-We now need to allow more clone in the cluster:
+We now need to allow one more clone in the cluster:

 ```
 pcs resource meta pgsql-ha clone-max=4
 ```

-Add the stonith agent for the new node:
+Add the STONITH agent for the new node:

 ```
 pcs stonith create fence_vm_srv4 fence_virsh pcmk_host_check="static-list" pcmk_host_list="srv4" ipaddr="192.168.122.1" login="root" port="srv4-c6" action="off" identity_file="/root/.ssh/id_rsa"